choderalab/software-development/LICENSING_GUIDELINES.md

 # Licensing Guidelines

 When starting a new software project, there are many questions, from goals and milestones to implementation details.
 A critical detail is often glossed over: the license terms.
+Explicitly specifying a license that gives your users permission to use, modify, and distribute your work is an important part of the process of reproducible science;
+without explicitly specifying a license that describes how your work may be used, you may inadvertently greatly limit the impact of your work because copyright and related law restricts how others can use it.
-While it may seem like a nightmare fit only for a lawyer, there are several open source licenses that are easy to understand and widely used by the community.
+While licenses may see to be complex (and boring) legal documents, fortunately, several open source licenses are both widely used by the community and easy to understand.
 To describe them, we'll separate licenses into two categories:

 * [__Permissive__](https://en.wikipedia.org/wiki/Permissive_software_licence): Places no restriction on the use of the code in derivative works, including commercialization.
 Often only requires citation.